"Beyond Hearts and Minds"

 From a cluster of leaves and jasmine flowers, a young woman emerged, carrying a lyre.
 Her luxurious kimono was draped artistically over her shoulders.
-Her hair was in an elaborate style that geisha wore, with pins and combs in every direction like a halo.
-Her gait and coy smile, however, suggested a more earthly occupation.
+Her hair was in an elaborate style that geiko wore, with pins and combs in every direction like a halo.
+Her traditional makeup was impeccable.
+However, her obi was daringly tied with the bow in front, which suggested a more earthly occupation.

 Sasuke and Sakura pushed their weapons off the other, and stared at the woman.

 Sasuke felt his pocket grow warmer.
 The omamori was reacting to the presence of the courtesan.

 "Lover's quarrel?"
 The eerie woman gave a lazy smile.
 "You two are a terrible match."

 Sasuke sent out a mental command.
 The Book of Demons and Curses obediently warped in his hand — and clamped over his fingers.
 He cursed, flinging the book into the dusty ground.